-To download the summary report, fill out the form to the right.
+To download the summary report, fill out the form below.

 On August 5, 2020, we hosted our seventh Consumer Connections Panel to take a pulse on consumers’ evolving attitudes and behaviors during the coronavirus pandemic.
 In this latest session, we focused on how the pandemic has shifted their travel and summer plans this year.
 In addition, we completed a survey at the same time with 300 additional consumers to better understand the magnitude of these shifts and changes.

 Here are five takeaways of what we learned.

 1. Emotionally, there’s a collective understanding that everyone’s summer is atypical, so there is a greater level of acceptance in this new version of summertime.

 Consumers are finding ways to use these lemons of COVID-19 to make lemonade.
 They seem to be making the best of the fact that they’ve had to cancel major plans because everyone’s in the same boat—and at least we can all get outside right now vs. the coopedup feelings experienced at the start of the pandemic.
 And, as the cases and deaths from COVID-19 have continued to climb, these annoyances of canceled plans are put into perspective.